Batre-MSFT/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-microsoft-365-groups.md

 9. Open Active Directory Users and Computers on an Active Directory domain controller and locate the user account that begins with **AAD\_**.
 Make note of this account's name.
 You can also use a PowerShell cmdlet to [Determine your AD DS Connector Account](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-configure-ad-ds-connector-account#determine-your-ad-ds-connector-account)

+Note:
+Some older version of AAD Connect tool have service account starting with ***MSOL_**, ensure the correct service account is specific in following command

 10. Open the Windows PowerShell on the Azure Active Directory Connect server, and run the following commands.

     ```PowerShell